How to Get Your Company to Buy into Innovation

 No-code platforms allow your innovation team to prototype, test and launch their own solutions without any technical knowledge.
 This means new ideas can be developed quickly and at a much lower cost.
 If they’re not suitable, they can fail fast or be quickly adapted.
 This de-risks the innovation process – you’ll no longer find yourself wasting time and budget on ideas that don’t work.

 Ride the Innovation Wave

-A wave of businesses around the world are discovering how low-code apps can boost innovation for them.
+A wave of businesses worldwide are discovering how low-code apps can boost innovation for them.

-These companies are more likely to provide employees with new tools to help them do their jobs, which in turn keeps their people engaged and productive.
+These companies are more likely to provide employees with new tools to help them do their jobs, which keeps their people engaged and productive.

 Carlson is also former President and CEO of SRI International – one of the world’s most innovative organizations.
 Under his leadership, SRI helped invent Siri, HDTV and the computer mouse.
 He also co-wrote the book Innovation: The Five Disciplines for Creating What Customers Want.